strny0/formsite-utility/README.md

 | 422  | Invalid parameter.                          |
 | 429  | Too many requests or too busy.              |
 | 5xx  | Unexpected internal error.                  |

+## License

+© 2021 Jakub Strnad

+This program is licensed under GPLv3
+Please see LICENSE.md for more details.